 An around the world plane ticket: you’ve heard of this, right?
 If not, it’s a single ticket that will allow you to stop over in many destinations around the world.
 You’ll start – and usually end – your trip in the same place, so you’ll be circumnavigating the globe.

-If you’re considering extended travel for whatever reason (a gap year, sabbatical, mid-life crisis or retirement) a single RTW ticket (usually valid for a year) can save you money, save you hefty fees when you change dates, help you travel longer and remove the hassles of trying to connect dozens of flights.
+If you’re considering extended travel for whatever reason (a gap year, sabbatical, mid-life crisis or retirement) a single RTW ticket (usually valid for a year) can save you money, avoid hefty fees when you change dates, help you travel longer and remove the hassles of trying to connect dozens of flights.
 Your biggest challenge will be how to plan it all.

-Even if you’ve never heard the term, you’re certainly familiar with the idea of round the world travel: essentially, you block off some serious time (usually months but often up to a year) to travel the world rather than taking shorter trips throughout the year.
+Even if you’ve never heard the term, you’re certainly familiar with the idea of round the world travel.
+Essentially, you block off some serious time (usually months but often up to a year) to travel the world rather than taking shorter trips throughout the year.

-By using the Airtreks round the world trip planner tool to plan the itinerary for you (it’s free).
+- By using the Airtreks round the world trip planner tool to plan the itinerary for you (it’s free).
 An experienced third party like Airtreks is somewhere between using an alliance and handling all your own arrangements – it can save you money and grief but is also flexible.
-Because they know all the ins and outs, in the end this might be as cheap as the DYI option
+Because they know all the ins and outs, in the end this might be as cheap as the DYI option.

-There are three main global alliances: OneWorld, Star Alliance, and SkyTeam, all made up of reliable, scheduled airlines.
+There are three main global alliances: OneWorld, Star Alliance, and SkyTeam, all consisting of reliable, scheduled airlines.
 Cheap budget airlines are excluded from these alliances, so you won’t enjoy the drastic price savings of a point-to-point ticket – nor will you have to submit to the treatment travelers now accept from rock bottom carriers.

 If you go this route, you’ll head over to a website for one of the three major airline alliances, select some RTW routes, settle on an itinerary and dates, and pay for a round the world air ticket.